Specialism

 But, what does this mean for your project?

-It is crucial to ensure that all pre-commencement planning conditions specified in your planning permission are comprehensively addressed and officially discharged before any work begins.
+It's crucial that all pre-commencement planning conditions specified in your planning permission are comprehensively addressed and officially discharged before any work begins.

-Most of the planning conditions can be discharged once your tender and construction drawings have been prepared.
-This step, also known as RIBA Stage 5, is essential for submitting your building regulations drawings for Building Control application and enabling contractors to provide accurate quotes and commence work.
+Most planning conditions can be discharged once your tender and construction drawings are ready.
+This stage — known as RIBA Stage 5 — is crucial for submitting your building regulations drawings as part of your Building Control application.
+It also allows contractors to provide accurate quotes and begin construction.

 Additionally, if the construction is likely to affect adjoining properties, it is essential to have Party Wall awards in place.
 The awards specifically set out the rights and obligations of each owner, detailing the work that can be conducted, the manner in which it must be undertaken, and measures for preventing or resolving any damage to adjoining properties.